scozv/blog/_pages/cv.en.md

 * Collaborated with the development team of the IaaS provider for specific feature.
 * Created 27 Gitlab issues and finished 19 issues of them.

-As a member of Infrastructure Architect Group, I delivered 5 training sessions of _Algorithm 101_, including the Big O, Fundamental Data Structures, Tail Recursion and Sorting.
+As a member of Infrastructure Architect Group, delivered 5 training sessions of _Algorithm 101_, including the Big O, Fundamental Data Structures, Tail Recursion and Sorting.

-Meanwhile I led 6 members delivery team, building the continuous delivery process cross over the entire development group, communicating with cross departments to get resources and support.
+Meanwhile led 6 members delivery team, building the continuous delivery process cross over the entire development group, communicating with cross departments to get resources and support.

 ### Q Treasury Solution Project (Senior Product Development Engineer)